St Croix Falls Interstate Park – Fall Color

 The parks are open all year.
 In the winter on the Wisconsin side there are 12 miles of cross-country skiing/snowshoeing trails; on the Minnesota side no x-c trails but they do offer some snowshoeing trails.
 Other times of the year Wisconsin offers 12 hiking trails totaling about 8 miles, whereas the Minnesota side has 6 trails, some of which include very unique geological formations.
 The parks are most popular in the summer offering rock climbing, hiking, canoeing and kayaking, fishing, swimming, and camping.

-The Wisconsin side has the largest campground sites (2 areas) but the Minnesota side is the only campground offering RV hookups.
-RV users on the Wisconsin side will need to “dry camp” but there is a dump station near the ice age center.
+The Wisconsin side has the largest campground sites (2 areas) and has recently added a number of RV electric hookup sitets.
+The Minnesota park side also offers RV hookups.
+RV users on the Wisconsin side who “dry camp” will have water and a dump station near the ice age center.
 See our links at the bottom of the page for maps and other information on recreational and educational attractions offered by the Interstate Parks.

 The unique dalles, potholes, and cliffs are the result of several earthquakes and lava flows occuring over eons combined with the thawing, about 10, 000 years ago, of Glacial Lake Duluth.
 When its massive ice dam (located south of the current city of Superior, Wisconsin near Solon Springs) broke the meltwaters carved out the current St. Croix River valley.
 Only very resistant basalts from the lava flows were able to partially withstand the torrent and the unique geological formations were the result.